 Eat Fat, Lose Fat, by Dr. Mary Enig and Sally Fallon

 Another book about using coconut oil to lose weight, written by a lipid biochemist.

 Websites with more information:

 health-report.co.uk Read this first!
 This is an excellent summary of the topic of healthy vs. unhealthy fats.
 It is a reprint of the chapter on fats from the book Nourishing Traditions (see above).

-coconutoil.com This link has a large selection of both mainstream articles and technical research papers on fats.
+coconutoil.com This is an article entitled Could Eating Saturated Fats Save 1 Million Lives per Year?
+Under the Research tab, you'll find a large selection of both mainstream articles and technical research papers on fats.

 cookingforengineers.com Another article, written by an engineer, about the benefit of saturated fats and a somewhat detailed description of the chemistry of fats.
 Discusses the relationship of saturated fats, cholesterol, and heart disease.

 coconutresearchcenter.org Get information on the value of coconut oil.
 Halfway down this linked page is a very long list of known health benefits derived from coconut oil.